 Today, there are still some small companies selling Uni-solar laminate rolls on Amazon, but the product is no longer being manufactured.

 However, not all is so grim in the thin film PV solar laminate products market.
 In fact, there is a company called SoloPower providing thin-film laminates optimized for the sixteen-inch-wide standing-seam metal roofing panels integration.

 SoloPower are currently in business of serving commercial, government, and municipal roofing clients, only.
 They don’t currently offer any residential solar laminates.

-Important Update: May, 2018: Fabral now offers Flex 02NS – Thin-Film PV Solar Laminates (Factory Pre-Installed) combined with Standing Seam Metal Roofing Panels suitable for residential installations.
+Important Update: Fabral (OmniMax) in partnership with MiaSole offers Flex 02NS (PDF) – Thin-Film PV Solar Laminates (MiaSole) (Factory pre-installed) combined with Standing Seam metal roofing panels suitable for residential installations.

-You can always go with a standing seam metal roof, but instead of getting the thin-film solar laminates attached to your metal roof, you can opt for a bracket-mounted traditional system attached by special metal clamps to the seams of your metal roof.
+You can always go with a standing seam metal roof, but instead of getting the thin-film solar laminates attached to your metal roof, you can also opt for a bracket-mounted traditional PV panels system attached by means of special metal clamps to the raised seams of a metal roof.

-Consider getting a solar powered system from a manufacturer such as SunPower, known for the efficiency and longevity of its panels.
-Once again, as far as longevity and water-tightness of your roof is concerned, the use of special brackets designed for standing seam panels means that you will not have to poke any holes in your expensive metal roof! 🙂
+As far as longevity and watertightness of the roof is concerned, the use of special brackets designed specifically for standing seam panels means that you will not have to poke any holes in your expensive metal roof! 🙂

 Need a Roofer?
 Get 4 Free Quotes From Local Pros: